htzh/holnat/README.md

 ./query.exe  9.95s user 0.03s system 99% cpu 9.979 total
 ```

 While startup time of 1 sec is still noticeable it is significantly less painful than 10 seconds!
 Timings are done on an Apple M1 MacBook Air.
 This obviates the need for checkpointing and the cached db is only about 1.4MB.
-To use this feature, after building for the first time one needs to start ```dune utop```, and execute ```Hol.Cache.save_thm_db ();;```.
-This will save a binary copy of the theorems to a file named ```db```.

 ### Difference from the original HOL Light